SoftwareAG/c8y-docs/content/web-sdk-for-plugins/concepts.md

 * Add new widgets to dashboards.
 * Add new menu items to the drop-down menus.
 * Add new views or tabs to groups and devices.
-* Add any other kind of functionality (e.g. for the search) you would like to integrate.
+* Add any other kind of functionality (for example for the search) you would like to integrate.

 This is illustrated below: